 General Session 3

-The University System of Maryland’s Marine-Estuarine Environmental Sciences (MEES) Program: Celebrating 40 Years of Student and Employer Success
+The University System of Maryland’s Marine-Estuarine Environmental Sciences (MEES) Program: 40 Years of Student and Employer Success

 Breakout Session E

 Tim Jones, Vice President, Administrative Services, Chesapeake College (moderator)